 (3) A list of any current employees who have a permanent waiver granted in accordance with He-P 805.18(c); and

-(4) A copy of any non-permanent or new variances applied for or granted by the state fire marshal, in accordance with Saf-C 6005, or successor rules, whether adopted by the department of safety, or amended pursuant to RSA 153:5, I, by the state fire marshal, with the board of fire control.
+(4) A copy of any temporary, new or existing variances or waivers applied for or granted by the state fire marshal in accordance with RSA 153:5, and Saf-C 6005.

 (c) In addition to He-P 805.06(b), if a private water supply is used, the licensee shall provide documentation that every 3 years the water supply has been tested for bacteria and nitrates and determined to be at acceptable levels, in accordance with Env-Dw702 for bacteria and Env-Dw 704.02 for nitrates.